J0nnywh/terms-privacy-onthisdai/README.md

 # terms-privacy-onthisdai
-Hosting terms and policy for TikTok app
+Hosting terms and policy for TikTok app - OnThisDai account